 Abstract: This paper shows that collateralised short-term debt, although privately optimal for reducing borrowers' moral hazard, can cause fragility (multiple equilibria) when the collateral market is illiquid.
 A new form of coordination failure between borrowers' ex ante margin and risk-taking decisions engenders a systemic run in the collateralised debt market: large changes in credit rationing, margins, repo spreads, etc. The model also captures the large (small) cross-sectional differences between safe and risky collateral in bad (good) times.
 Finally, I show that asset price guarantees could improve welfare and promote stability but repealing repo contracts' ``automatic stay'' exemption might do the opposite.

-Abstract: We consider a model in which dealers need to raise external financing to provide their clients immediacy, and also exert unobservable effort to improve the chance of closing their positions at a profit.
-This moral hazard problem affects how and how much external finance dealers can raise.
-Therefore, it limits intermediation volume, softens competition between dealers, and widens bid-ask spreads.
+Abstract: We consider a model in which dealers need to raise external financing to provide immediacy to their clients, and also exert unobservable effort to improve the chance of closing their positions at a profit.
+This moral hazard problem reduces the amount of external finance dealers can raise, and therefore reduces intermediation volume, softens competition between dealers, and widens bid-ask spreads, and in this sense has a negative effect on the market liquidity of intermediated assets.
 When dealers suffer losses, the problem becomes worse.
 Effects are stronger for riskier assets.
-Endogenous correlation and contagion in liquidity arise between otherwise unrelated assets.
+Endogenous correlations and liquidity spillovers arise between otherwise unrelated assets.
 As the optimal financing arrangement involves debt, regulations that limits the leverage of bank-affiliated dealers can have adverse effects on market liquidity.